creativeprogrammingatelier/atelier/docs/configuration.md

 - File: `"metadata": { "file": "config/idp_metadata.xml" }`

   If your IDP does not expose its metadata on the webserver, you can use a local copy of the metadata file to configure Atelier.
 The file will be read at the specified path, starting from the root of the application, when the server starts.

+Optionally, you can also specify which attributes from a SAML response will be used to register the user, by setting the `attributes` field.
+You can configure values for the following three user properties:

+- `name`: this can either be a string mapping to the name of the SAML attribute, or an object with a `firstname` and `lastname` property, mapping to SAML attributes for these.
+If this last option is used, the name of the user will be set to `firstname + " " + lastname`.
+Otherwise, the user's name will simply be set to the value of the referenced attribute.
+- `email`: a string mapping to the name of a SAML attribute containing the email address of the user.
+- `role`: a string mapping to the name of a SAML attribute from which the global role of the user in the Atelier system will be determined.

+All of these fields are optional.
+If they are not set, default values will be assigned to the users signing in.
+For the name and email, it will be derived from the SAML `NameID` field, the role will default to user.
+The user can then change their name and email in the user settings.

+If your SAML provider uses different role names than Atelier, you can add a `roleMapping` field to the `attributes` object.
+The keys of this object are the values provided in the SAML attribute, the value assigned to the key is the role in Atelier.
+If a value in the SAML attribute is not defined in the `roleMapping`, it will be assumed that no mapping is required and the given role is a valid role in Atelier.

 ### Built in